Business Economics, Undergraduate Certificate

 - Students are able to use both long-run aggregate supply (LRAS) and short-run aggregate supply (SRAS) to show how levels of output change in the economy over time.

 - Students are able to use the transition from short-run equilibrium to long-run equilibrium to explain economic fluctuations which occur in the economy.

 - Students are able to explain and calculate the impacts on the economy resulting from the multiplier and the crowding-out effects associated with fiscal policy.

-- Students understand the functions of money, how the banking system creates money, and how the Federal Reserve System uses its monetary control instruments to stabilize the economy.
+- Students can describe the functions of money, how the banking system creates money, and how the Federal Reserve System uses its monetary control instruments to stabilize the economy.

-2. Economics graduates will be able to explain and evaluate what economic concepts and principles are used in nontechnical economic analyses published in printed and electronic media.
+2. Students will be able to explain and evaluate what economic concepts and principles are used in nontechnical economic analyses published in printed and electronic media.

-- Students are introduced to a broad range of nontechnical economic outlets including the popular press (newspapers and magazines) as well as government and historical documents.
+- Students are aware of a broad range of nontechnical economic outlets including the popular press (newspapers and magazines) as well as government and historical documents.

-- Students are capable of analyzing and explaining the economic content appearing in these writings.
+- Students can analyze and explain the economic content appearing in these writings.

-3. Economics graduates will be able to prepare an organized, clearly written analysis of an economic issue.
+3. Students will be able to prepare an organized, clearly written analysis of an economic issue.

 - Students can appropriately analyze economic issues and concepts, and can effectively demonstrate their economic reasoning with clearly written statements on exams.

 - Students can communicate their economic reasoning using well-developed and concise language in assigned research papers.